hashicorp/consul/README.md

 (You can do the checkout and dependency resolution as a single step with: `go get github.com/coredns/coredns`.)

+Some of the dependencies require Go version 1.8 or later.

 And then `go build` as you would normally do:

     go build